Vegan Royal Icing

 Ways to Use Eggless Royal Icing

-Use this vegan royal frosting as icing for cookies, garnishes on cakes, and even drizzles on muffins and chocolate candies (in place of white chocolate drizzles).
-Here are some favorite recipes to try:
+Use this vegan royal frosting as icing for cookies, and garnishes on cakes.
+You can even drizzle it on vegan cinnamon rolls, and chocolate candies (in place of white chocolate drizzles) such as vegan Oreo truffles .
+Here are some more favorite recipes to try:

 That’s it for this vegan royal icing.
 Enjoy!